 - Functional MRI (fMRI) is an imaging technique that identifies the parts of the brain that control speech, hearing, vision, touch, and movement.
 The specific locations of these functions are slightly different in every person, so fMRI allows surgeons to plan surgery around these areas.

 - Image-guided stereotaxis allows surgeons to visualize and operate on the brain using three-dimensional outlines of the brain and the tumor.
 Along with specialized software, these images help guide the surgeon to the tumor.
 Tumors that were once considered inoperable often can be removed with this technique.

-Targeted therapy.
-Recent research has found specific genes, proteins, and other factors unique to astrocytoma.
-Treatments aimed at these factors, called targeted therapy, are now being studied.
+- Targeted therapy.
 Targeted therapy is a treatment that targets the tumor’s specific genes, proteins, or the tissue environment that contributes to growth and survival.
-This type of treatment blocks the growth and spread of tumor cells while limiting damage to normal cells.
-Specifically for JPA, this includes drugs that target mutations (changes) in a gene called BRAF that is found in many CNS tumors.
+This type of treatment blocks the growth and spread of tumor cells while limiting damage to healthy cells.
+Specifically, researchers are studying new drugs that target changes on the BRAF gene as a treatment for children with recurrent astrocytoma.

 If you would like additional information about the latest areas of research regarding childhood cancers, explore these related items that take you outside of this guide:

 - To find clinical trials specific to the diagnosis, talk with your child’s doctor or search online clinical trial databases now.